massgov/mayflower-patternlab/.github/CONTRIBUTING.md

             - See the Page Banner organism as an example.
     - Variables:
         - Use camelCase
-        - Are are all part of the same namespace (ie: actionFinder.title, actionFinder.item, actionFinder.compHeading)
-        - At the top level, matches the file name (ie: action-finder.twig => actionFinder)
-        - Can be set within the Twig file
-            - Must always be set to a value even if null or ""
+        - Are always set to a value even if null or ""
-            - Declared just above where it is going to be used
-            - Declared at the top of the file if used multiple times
+        - Declared at the top of the file if used multiple times or just above where it is going to be used
-        - Do not use global variables
+        - Do not use or create global variables
         - Use the Twig `|merge` option if you need to pass custom data to a included pattern
     - Including patterns
         - Set the variable used by the pattern before including it. (ie: {% set actionFinder = foo.af %}{% include "action-finder.twig" %})
-        - Blocks are used in Templates to allow pages to include new or override existing patterns
+        - Blocks are used in Templates to allow Pages to include new or override existing patterns
-        - When including an unknown pattern we use the {% include item.path with item.data %} method where `path` is a string value pointing to the pattern (ie: "path": "@atoms/01-buttons/button.twig") and `data` is the corresponding data object used by that pattern (ie: "data": { button": { ... }})
+        - When including an unknown pattern we use the `{% include item.path with item.data %}` method where `path` is a string value pointing to the pattern (ie: "path": "@atoms/01-buttons/button.twig") and `data` is the corresponding data object used by that pattern (ie: "data": { button": { ... }})
         - Sometimes it's better to create a variant of an existing pattern and include that verses creating a new pattern.
     - Scope
         - Do not be afraid to break your Pattern into smaller patterns
-        - Look for Atoms within your code
+        - Look for Atoms or Molecules within your code
-        - Use the [BEM](http://getbem.com/naming/) methodology as a guide to help break your pattern into smaller patterns
+        - [BEM](http://getbem.com/naming/) methodology can be used as a guide to help break your pattern into smaller patterns
-            - If you find yourself wanting to add an Element CSS class to another Element CSS you probably have a separate pattern to break out. (ie: .ma__action-finder\_\_featured-item\_\_text, .ma__action-finder\_\_feature-item\_\_link)
+            - If you find yourself wanting to add an Element CSS class to another Element CSS class, you probably have a separate pattern to break out. (ie: .ma__action-finder\_\_featured-item\_\_text, .ma__action-finder\_\_feature-item\_\_link => Feature Item should be a sepearate pattern)

-- JSON file
+- JSON data
-    - Name of the file matches the corresponding Twig file
+    - File name matches the corresponding Twig file
+        - Use `filename~variant.json` to create pattern variants
     - Is located in the same folder as the corresponding Twig file
     - If this content of the file is consistent for every page, the file can be saved in the 'source/\_data' folder
     - Variables
-        - All variables are namespaced (ie: { "actionFinder": { "your-variables": "here" }} )
+        - All variables are name spaced (ie: { "actionFinder": { "your-variables": "here" }} )
+        - Name space should match the file name (ie: action-finder.json => actionFinder: { ... })
         - Use camel case for variable names
-        - if the value is left blank, use `""` for numbers and strings and `null` for an object
+        - Set to `""` for empty strings or numbers and `null` for an empty object
         - Dummy content (ie: lorem ipsum) can be used for all Patterns except Pages
         - For Pages, use real content whenever possible

-- MD file
+- MD file (documentation)
-    - These files are used to document your pattern
     - Name of the file matches the corresponding Twig file
     - For variants, the file name matches the corresponding json file with the `~` replaced by a `-`
     - Is located in the same folder as the corresponding Twig file